Calleo Indigenous Scholarship

 This scholarship provides:

-• If the successful recipient has a annual program GPA of 3.0 or greater (as of semester 2 results release date), they will receive $10,000 per annum in the following year.
+• If the successful recipient has an annual program GPA of 3.0 or greater (based on previous years official results release date), they will receive up to $10,000 per annum (up to $5000 per semester)

 Approved part-time students will be paid at a half-rate.